doingandlearning/mern-skeleton/readme.md

 - Add the required environment variables to the .env in the server folder
 - In the client folder run `npm install && npm run build`
-- Start the server by running `npm install && npm start` in the server folder
+- In the server folder run `npm install && npm start` in the server folder
 - Start the client with `npm start` in the client folder

 ## What does this skeleton provide?